urbandroid-team/dont-kill-my-app/_vendors/huawei.md

 ### EMUI 9+ devices

-Huawei is extremely inventive in breaking apps on there device.
+Huawei is extremely inventive in breaking apps on there devices.
 It seems on Android Pie, in addition to all the non-standard power management measures described below they introduced a new task killer app build right into EMUI 9.
 It is called PowerGenie and you cannot add custom apps on their pre-defined whitelist.
 This means there is no other way to fix proper app functionality on Huawei than installing PowerGenie.